scuzzydude/appmem/README.md

 It will also perform offload algorithms like array sort or Iterate an associative array.

-At this point, none of the options are very optimized and this is purely a test of the code concept.
+At this point, none of the options are optimized and this is purely a test of the code concept.

 The idea is that this will be a benchmark test in the future with real devices.